shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 ## The goal

-Before we start, let's think of what we will be creating.
+Before we start, lets think of what we will be creating.
 Will it be a web shop?
 Or a blog?
 No, we need something outstanding!
 Something we were never doing before...

 After a hour of imaging what it may be, I decided to go with web analytics tool.
 A prototype,